2022-2023: For students

 How do I get work study?

-Work study is part of financial aid, so to get a work study job, you must first apply for financial aid.
+Work study is part of federal financial aid, so to get a work study job, you must first apply for financial aid.
+To qualify for federal work study, you must be eligible to complete a FAFSA.
+ORSAA students are not eligible for work study.
 You'll know if you have been offered work study because you'll see it on your award letter - be sure to accept work study funds if you are lucky enough to have them on your award!

 Only students who have been awarded work study should complete this orientation.
 To see if you have been awarded work study, look at the award letter in your MyPCC Financial Aid Dashboard.